ybxiang05/chinatown_stories_11ty/content/interviews/alain-chow.md

 **CT:** What have you been doing or making during the pandemic to take care of yourself?

 **A:** I’ve been spending time with my partner and her family.
-She is Chinese-Venezualan, and with the recent upheaval in Venezuela, her entire family has moved here and live under one roof.
+She is Chinese-Venezuelan, and with the recent upheaval in Venezuela, her entire family has moved here and live under one roof.
 I spend a lot of time with them now, which gives me happiness.
 They’re a hospitality family as well.
 They own Chinese restaurants in Venezuela, so everything is centered around food.
 That’s totally in my wheelhouse.
 We eat a lot, everybody takes turns cooking, we all sit around a giant round table with a spinning centre, just like at Chinese restaurants.
 It’s good to spend time with them and decompress.

 {% contentImage "baoBei_5of5.jpg", "Kissa Tanto restaurant store front in the daytime, it appears to be closed.", true %}